DJ Bigface + DJ Dada

 In this new online iteration of DJ Camp, students will learn music sampling and mixing skills through instructional videos by DJ Bigface and DJ Dada from Austin, Texas.
 The online resources for DJ Camp this year will include a digital music library and a collaborative playlist of emerging DJ’s from the Chihuahuan Desert and beyond.
 The classes are designed to engage the imagination of students from all musical backgrounds.
 While gaining practical experience with music technology.
 Bigface and Dada will present DJing as an art form with a rich culture and history, with portions of each class covering the history of DJ culture, music collectives, and basic music theory.

-Beyond Summer Shake Up, DJ Camp will aim to expand nation-wide, making all of the resources available to any kid that wants to join!
 In these trying times, music can connect us and keep us together.

 Javi Arredondo A.K.A DJ Bigface